 It is shocking to consider how many drinks a person can have while still being able to drive legally.
 According to current BAC calculators, a 180-pound man can drink four alcoholic beverages each 60-90 minutes and may still be under the legal intoxication limit.
 Lowering the BAC limits would allow that same 180-pound man to drink only two or three alcoholic beverages before being considered legally intoxicated.
 It is also important to note that alcohol affects each individual differently.
 Factors such as height, weight and gender all play a role in determining how many drinks a person can have and still be legally sober enough to drive.

 States should be taking steps to get extremely intoxicated drivers off of the road, but it should also be noted that even one or two drinks can significantly alter a person's cognizance.
 More and more studies are revealing that .05 percent BAC is the limit at which the risk of crash significantly spikes.
 Many countries have already implemented a .05 percent BAC.
-It is The Koffel Law Firm's belief that the United States should join them.
+It is Koffel Brininger Nesbitt's belief that the United States should join them.